aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/create-doc/_index.md

 ## Conclusion

 In this tutorial, we learned how to create a document with radio buttons using Aspose.PDF for .NET.
 By following these steps, you can easily add radio buttons to your PDF documents using Aspose.PDF.

+### FAQ's

+#### Q: Can I customize the appearance of the radio buttons in the document using Aspose.PDF for .NET?

+A: Yes, you can customize the appearance of the radio buttons in the document using Aspose.PDF for .NET.
+You can set properties such as size, color, border style, and more to customize the appearance of the radio buttons.

+#### Q: How can I add radio button groups with mutually exclusive options?

+A: In order to create mutually exclusive options, you can add multiple radio button fields with the same name.
+This will ensure that when one option is selected, the other options with the same name will be automatically deselected.

+#### Q: Is it possible to set a default selected option for the radio buttons?

+A: Yes, you can set a default selected option for the radio buttons using Aspose.PDF for .NET.
+You can use the `Selected` property of the `RadioButtonOptionField` object to mark an option as selected by default.

+#### Q: Can I add event handlers to the radio buttons?

+A: Yes, you can add event handlers to the radio buttons using Aspose.PDF for .NET.
+You can associate JavaScript actions, such as `OnValueChanged`, to the radio buttons to perform specific actions when the user selects an option.

+#### Q: How can I retrieve the selected option from the radio button group after the user makes a selection?

+A: You can retrieve the selected option from the radio button group using Aspose.PDF for .NET.
+After the user makes a selection, you can access the `Selected` property of the `RadioButtonOptionField` object to check which option is selected.